KlimaDAO/klimadao/carbonmark-api/README.md

 These are generated from an OpenAPI JSON spec that is auto-generated from our Fastify schemas.
 The raw JSON spec is not kept in source control-- it can be accessed at [api.carbonmark.com/openapi.json](https://api.carbonmark.com/openapi.json).

 Fastify schemas are co-located with the respective route handlers, except for the root OpenAPI config, which is located in [src/plugins/open-api.ts](./src/plugins/open-api.ts).
 For more info see the @fastify/swagger plugin docs.

+## Type Generation
+The API leverages several [Graph](https://thegraph.com/) gql interfaces to source the data it needs for each of it's endpoints.
+These GraphQL servers contain their own domain objects and so to ensure type safety our interactions with them are handled through generated typescript types in `.ggenerated` and via the `gql_sdk`.

+Types should not need to be re-generated unless the subgraph that is targetted has changed (or a new one has been added).

+To re-generate:
+1. Update the URLs defined in `app.constants.ts`
+2. Run `npm run generate:types` from within the `/carbonmark-api` directory
+3. Create a new release following the process [defined above](#creating-a-release)